 Inside stories of covering Kobe & Shaq, John Wooden, Tiger Woods, Wayne Gretzky, Arnold Palmer’s last Masters, the first Stanley Cups in SoCal history while working in L.A., the most storied radio market anywhere.
 Personal Super Bowl memories with Aaron Rodgers, Eli Manning and his unlikely hero/teammate David Tyree, and my all-time favorite player SBI & II MVP Bart Starr.
 I’ve seen it all from the tennis rivalries of Sampras/Agassi to Federer/Nadal and horse racing’s Triple Crown greats Secretariat and American Pharoah.

 So many stories from the Laurel Canyon music days (while breaking a few stories on the origin of a few Eagles songs) to calling games with the ’80 U.S. Olympic hockey team prepping for their Miracle on Ice…interacting with over 750 sports Hall of Famers and having aired more than 40,000 sports updates on radio.
 From my decades around L.A.’s Mount Rushmore of sportscasters to the inside scoop of my father being elected President of the old Friar’s Club card room soon after its scandal when a federal investigation landed mobsters in prison (Dad also sold peanuts and popcorn at Yankee Stadium during the Ruth/Gehrig era).
 From Ted Williams and Joe DiMaggio to Lebron James and hundreds of other greats in between should keep your reading eyes captivated.

-Thank you as always for your support and I can’t wait to share this with you all.
+Thank you as always for your support and I’m excited to share this with you all.

 ‘TOUCHING GREATNESS’ is proudly only endorsed by HOFers: